AbhilashGupta49/ContentTracker/Documentation/Architecture/Decision Records/Back-End Language.md

 ### Arguments

 1. I will be using Java with SpringBoot to gain knowledge about the newer versions of both Java and SpringBoot.
-Selection is based on personal preference.
+Selection is based on nothing other than personal preference.

 ### Implications
 There should not be any significant learning curve for me to start using Java with SpringBoot because of familiarity.
 Once I start using it, changing to another language and framework will